nmdp-bioinformatics/py-graph-imputation/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-py-grim could always use more documentation, whether as part of the
+py-graph-imputation could always use more documentation, whether as part of the
-official py-grim docs, in docstrings, or even on the web in blog posts,
+official py-graph-imputation docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/nmdp-bioinformatics/py-grim/issues.
+The best way to send feedback is to file an issue at https://github.com/nmdp-bioinformatics/py-graph-imputation/issues.

 If you are proposing a feature: